InstaPy/InstaPy/DOCUMENTATION.md

 ####Supported actions
 There are 3 supported actions:
-  - /start : verify that the telegram bot and the Instapy Sessions are connected together will respond the allowed actions
+  - /start : will start the interaction between the bot and instapy.
+Please note: that the telegram bot cannot send you messages until you first send it a /start message.
+The bot will store the chat_id in the logs folder file telegram_chat_id.txt to be reused in further sessions (so you have to actually do /start just one time)
   - /report : will gather and show the current session statistics
   - /stop: will set the aborting flag to True